 Artificial Intelligence (AI) has the potential to revolutionize how businesses operate.
-But with this exciting advancement come new challenges that cannot be ignored.
+But with this exciting advancement comes new challenges that cannot be ignored.
 For proactive security and IT leaders, prioritizing security and privacy in AI can’t simply be a box-checking exercise; it's the key to unlocking the full potential of this wave of innovation.

 The success of AI systems in enterprise environments hinges on access to extensive proprietary data, which increases the risk of cyberattacks and data breaches.
 To protect sensitive information from falling into the wrong hands, it is crucial to implement robust technologies and security measures, such as encryption, authentication protocols, and regular vulnerability assessments.